Sinking of the Titanic

-In accordance with existing practice, the Titanics lifeboat system was designed to ferry passengers to nearby rescue vessels, not to hold everyone on board simultaneously; therefore, with the ship sinking rapidly and help still hours away, there was no safe refuge for many of the passengers and crew, as the ship was equipped with only twenty lifeboats, including four collapsible lifeboats.
-Poor preparation for and management of the evacuation meant many boats were launched before they were completely full.
+In accordance with existing practice of the day, Titanics lifeboat system was not designed to hold everyone on board simultaneously, but rather to ferry passengers to nearby rescue vessels; therefore, with the ship sinking rapidly and help still hours away, there was no safe refuge for many of the passengers and crew, as the ship was equipped with only twenty lifeboats, including four collapsible lifeboats.
+Lack of preparation for the evacuation, lack of time, and the difficulty in getting passengers to board the lifeboats meant many were launched before they were completely full, and two boats were not launched at all, instead floating off the ship and becoming a refuge for survivors in the water.

-Titanic sank with over a thousand passengers and crew still on board.
-Almost all of those who ended up in the water died within minutes due to the effects of cold shock. arrived about an hour and a half after the sinking and rescued all of the 710 survivors by 09:15 on 15 April.
-The disaster shocked the world and caused widespread outrage over the lack of lifeboats, lax regulations, and the unequal treatment of third-class passengers during the evacuation.
-Subsequent inquiries recommended sweeping changes to maritime regulations, leading to the establishment in 1914 of the International Convention for the Safety of Life at Sea (SOLAS) which still governs maritime safety today.
+Titanic sank with around 1,500 passengers and crew still on board.
+Almost all of those who ended up in the water died within minutes due to the effects of cold shock and hypothermia, with only around 40 being eventually rescued by nearby lifeboats. arrived about an hour and a half after the sinking and rescued all of the 710 survivors by 09:15 on 15 April.
+The disaster shocked the world and caused widespread outrage over the shortage of lifeboats and lack of vigilance given to ice warnings the ship had received.
+Further outrage was aimed at who, despite being the closest ship, missed the Titanics distress calls due to having only one wireless operator aboard.
+Subsequent inquiries recommended sweeping changes to maritime regulations, including leading to the establishment of the International Convention for the Safety of Life at Sea (SOLAS) in 1914 which still governs maritime safety today.